 Here at Lockwood's we strive to reduce pesticides by using beneficial insects in the growing process.
 We have healthier, less stressed plants and our staff is not exposed to chemical pesticide applications.

-Compared to chemical sprays, the cost is much higher to use beneficial insects which require weekly releases during the growing cycle.
-Our commitment to a safer and sustainable environment, including the workplace for our employees, outwieghs the added cost of using beneficials in our greenhouses.
+Compared to chemical sprays, the cost is much higher to use beneficial insects that require weekly releases during the growing cycle.
+Our commitment to a safer and sustainable environment, including the workplace for our employees, outweighs the added cost of using beneficials in our greenhouses.